-Transfer students admitted as Limited Admissions students (including Presidential Exceptions) who have CPC deficiencies documented from another University System institution shall be required to satisfy those deficiencies by specific content area in the same manner as Limited Admission students in the Limited Admissions area.
+Transfer students admitted as Limited Admission students (including Presidential Exceptions) who have CPC deficiencies documented from another University System institution shall be required to satisfy those deficiencies by specific content area in the same manner as Limited Admission students in the Limited Admission area.

 Students who have earned a career associate degree may apply for admission to a program leading to the baccalaureate degree.
 These students are required to meet the regular freshman admission requirements.
 They will not be held to CPC requirements.
-Students who have not completed a career degree or certificate may apply for admission to a program leading to the baccalaureate degree if they meet regular or limited admission requirements.
+Students who have not completed a career degree or certificate may apply for admission to a program leading to the baccalaureate degree if they meet regular or limited admission requirements or show promise for academic success.